-A measure of a finite element model's accuracy is the comparison of modeled tide elevations and currents with measured or known values.
+The accuracy of a numerical model can be evaluated by the comparison of modeled tide elevations and currents with measured or known values.
 A properly calibrated model can be expected to produce current velocity and tidal elevation results with 80% to 100% accuracy.
-Model calibrations are adjusted by the refinement of the model bathymetry, the accurate representation of bottom structure (i.e. vegetation, mud, sand) and the stipulation of model parameters that are artifacts of the numerical formulation and are functions of element size and empirical constants.
-Upon satisfactory completion of calibration, the model can be used to evaluate the impacts of physical changes to the system.
+Models are calibrated through the refinement of the model bathymetry, the accurate representation of bottom structure (i.e. vegetation, mud, sand) and the stipulation of model parameters, some of which are artifacts of the numerical formulation and are functions of element size and empirical constants.
+Once calibrated, the model can be used to evaluate the physical processes of the modeled system and the potential impacts of physical changes to the system.

 Model calibration is best achieved by means of a set of simultaneous measurements both along the model boundaries and throughout the estuarial system.
 Boundary conditions important to the present study include tidal elevation, flow velocity, freshwater discharge, suspended sediment concentration, and bottom change over time.
-For a given set of boundary conditions, the model should be calibrated to reproduce tidal elevations, tidal velocities, or sedimentation rates and patterns within the estuary.
-The sediment transport model is driven by results obtained from the hydrodynamic model; therefore, the latter is calibrated first.
+For a given set of boundary conditions, the model should be calibrated to reproduce measured tidal elevations, tidal velocities, or sedimentation rates and patterns within the estuary.
+The sediment transport model uses results obtained from the hydrodynamic model; therefore, the latter is calibrated first.